Efficient presolving methods for the influence maximization problem: Computational results

 \section{Computational results}

 In this section, we present the computational results to show the effectiveness of the proposed SCNA and INA.
-We use the BD algorithm in subsection \ref{sect: bdi}, which is implemented in C++ linked with IBM ILOG CPLEX optimizer 20.1.0 \cite{Cplex}.
-The Benders cuts are added using CALLABLE LIBRARIES under the default settings of the branch-and-cut framework of CPLEX.
-The time limit is set to 14400 seconds, and all the experiments were performed on a cluster of Intel(R) Xeon(R) Gold 6140 CPU @ 2.30GHz computers.
+We use the BD algorithm in \revv{Section} \ref{sect: bdi}, which \revv{was} implemented in C++ linked with IBM ILOG CPLEX optimizer 20.1.0 \cite{Cplex}.
+The Benders \revv{optimality} cuts \revv{were} added using CALLABLE LIBRARIES under the default settings of the branch-and-cut framework of CPLEX.
+The time limit \revv{was} set to 14400 seconds, and all the experiments were performed on a cluster of Intel(R) Xeon(R) Gold 6140 CPU @ 2.30GHz computers.
 Only a single core was used in our experiments. \rev{We note here that throughout this section, all averages are taken to be geometric means.
 Since the statistics can be zero, we use the shifted geometric mean with a shift of $1$ (the shifted geometric mean of values $x_1, x_2,\ldots,x_n$ with shift $s$ is defined as $\prod_{k=1}^n(x_k + s)^{1/n} - s$; see \cite{Achterberg2007}).}